dobachi/ansible-miscs/README.md

 # README

-This is an example of Ansible playbooks to configure home servers and WSL of Windows.
+This is an example of Ansible playbooks to configure servers and WSL of Windows.

 ## Homeserver